 Figure 13: Off-axis correction maps based on a detailed nomex geometrical model in the energy bands 20-35, 35-60, 60-100 and 100-175 keV.
 In these new maps, there is an important non-axi-symmetric component characterized by the star-like shape, which is due to the hexagonal honeycomb structure of the nomex.
 Since these maps are used to correct the count rate, they are normalized to 1.
 In this example, the colour bar scale ranges from 0.71 to 0.83.

 4.3.5 Sensitivity

-The IBIS broadband, statistically limited continuum and line sensitivity can be parametrised as:
+The IBIS sensitivity can be parametrised as follows: